We all know the storyline.

 Even the strongest team of incident management superheroes is limited without resources to help them save the day.
 If you’re still relying on outdated tools and manual processes to address modern threats to your corporate security — there’s an easier way.

-Incident management software helps your entire IMT work proactively and with agility by using our technology to its advantage.
-Resolver’s incident management solution automates the incident and investigative process to mitigate losses and reduce the number and severity of incidents by streamlining incident submission, automating triage and workflows, and expanding reporting to show the impact of what you do.
+Incident Management Software helps your entire IMT work proactively and with agility by using our technology to its advantage.
+Our system automates the incident and investigative process to mitigate losses and reduce the number and severity of incidents.
+By streamlining incident submission, automating triage and workflows, and expanding reporting, we help you show the impact of what you do.